Vinfall/UserScripts/README.md

 ### VNDB List Export

-Just head to user list/lengths vote page, click `Export as CSV` and wait a few seconds for the save file dialog.
+Just head to user list/lengths vote page, click `Export as CSV` button and wait a few seconds for the save file dialog to show up.
-There is a parsing error around line 201 which you can easily fix in text editor, so I don't bother to revisit it.

-In case you don't know yet, you can customize the table in User VN List:
+Before exporting, you can customize the table in User VN List:
 - select `Multi-select` in the upper right corner and choose labels
 - Click 👁️ icon on the right and choose visible columns